Diploderma swinhonis: Etymology

 Both the specific name, swinhonis, and some of the common names are in honour of English naturalist Robert Swinhoe.
-In Latin, its genus can be broken down into Diplo-, which means many, and derma, which means skin.
-It is also referred to by the name Japalura, which is an outdated common name used to previously identify lizards of this genus.
-The common name Japalure is derived from Japalura.
-The name Japalura is speculated to have arrived from an Indian word and refers to the genus of the reptile.
+In Latin, its generic name, Diploderma, can be broken down into Diplo-, which means "many", and derma, which means "skin".
+It is also referred to by the common name japalure, which is an outdated common name used to previously identify lizards of the genus Japalura.
+The generic name, Japalura, is speculated to have derived from an Indian word.